brandsafric-incorporated/ChurchSchoolApp/README.md

 * Students Frequency
 * Students Enrollments

-The repository is open and you're free to use the project on your church.
+The repository is open and everybody is free to use the project on your church.
 I don't offer any guarantee for the code developed.

 ----------------------------------------------------------------------------------------------------------------------------------